 The L.A.
 Times labeled Winchester’s behavior queer, and left readers with an impression of definite wrongdoing.
-The ship was seized in San Diego by Customs officials and searched thoroughly as the media threw around wild speculations.Some background on why smuggling was such a problem in these days: Chinese immigration had started in California with the Gold Rush in 1848.
-Hard times in China prompted many young males to come work in California and send money to their families back home.
+The ship was seized in San Diego by Customs officials and searched thoroughly as the media threw around wild, unconfirmed speculations.Some background on why smuggling was such a hot topic in these days: Chinese immigration had started in California with the Gold Rush in 1848.
+Hard times in China prompted many young males to come work in California and send money back home to their families.
 When the gold dried up, the railroads hired the Chinese as cheap labor to expand their lines around the country.
 More than 300,000 Chinese came to the U.S. between 1850 and 1882.
-When the railroads were done, Chinese immigrants became the targets of a wave of violence and discrimination in California.
+When the railroads were done, Chinese immigrants became the target of a wave of violence and discrimination in California.

 Meanwhile, a byproduct of the Chinese culture was flourishing; opium.
 There was big money to be made in the opium market, providing the addictive drug to its growing audience.
 And not just for the Chinese…..
 Opium became “in” with the “in crowd”.
 White middle and upper class citizens became enamored with the exotic narcotic, and upscale opium dens popped up throughout the United States.
 Opium was also used by physicians as a pain killer, and many doctors themselves fell prey to the grip of the powerful drug.